Shenandoah (band): 19921994: Long Time Comin and Under the Kudzu===

 Lamb left in 2002, with Wright succeeding him on lead vocals and original bassist Ralph Ezell later re-joining.
 In 2006, Shenandoah released the album Journeys on the Cumberland Road label.
 Ezell died of a heart attack on November 30, 2007, and Mike Folsom succeeded him on bass guitar.
 Also, Wright, after also finishing his stint in Pure Prairie League left the group to join Reba McEntire's band in early 2007, and songwriter Jimmy Yeary took over as lead singer.
 In April 2009, the lineup of Yeary, Folsom, McGuire, Munsey and Seales performed a benefit concert in Muscle Shoals, in which Wright and Raybon also participated.

 Yeary and McGuire co-wrote a song entitled "You Never Know" as a tribute to Ezell.
 Darryl Worley recorded this song on his 2009 album Sounds Like Life, saying that he considered it "dead-on" for him.
 Shenandoah has continued to tour in 2009 and 2010 with Yeary on lead vocals, mostly playing at community festivals and county fairs.
 Yeary engaged country-gospel singer Sonya Isaacs (of The Isaacs) in November 2009.
 They have since become married and had one son in 2011.
 He has also written songs for other artists, including "In Another World" by Joe Diffie, "Why Wait" by Rascal Flatts, "Summer Thing" by Troy Olsen, "I'm Gonna Love You Through It" by Martina McBride, and "I Drive Your Truck" by Lee Brice.
 Yeary left in 2011, with Doug Stokes taking over on lead vocals, and Chris Lucas (Roach) on bass.

 In August 2014, Marty Raybon re-joined as lead singer of the band, replacing Doug Stokes.
 At the time of his rejoining, the band consists of Raybon, McGuire, Munsey, and bassist Chris Lucas, later replaced by Paul Sanders.
-In October, Jamie Michael replaced the retiring Jim Seales on lead guitar.
+In October, Jamie Michael replaced the retiring Jim Seales on lead guitar, leaving Raybon and McGuire as the two remaining original members.
 In 2016, Brad Benge joined the group on bass and baritone vocals, until his departure in 2018.